 This is the fruit of the rose plant.
-It’s is extremely rich in vitamin C, and is an all-purpose tonic.
-It can be taken as a tea, taken in capsules, used as part of a mask or in a facial.
+It is extremely rich in vitamin C, and is an all-purpose tonic.
+It can be taken as tea, taken in capsules, used as part of a mask or in a facial.
 It also makes an excellent jelly.

 Rose hips contain vitamin C, vitamin A, vitamin E, and vitamin B-complex, as well as minerals like calcium, iron, selenium, manganese, magnesium, phosphorous, potassium, sulfur, silicon, and zinc.
 They also contain lycopene, pectin, lutein, and beta-carotene.
 The antioxidant components, which include flavonoids, phytochemicals, and carotenoids also contribute to their health benefits.

 Turmeric is derived from the rhizome of a plant that resembles the ginger plant.
 In a compress, turmeric is used to heal injuries and skin lesions.
 When it is eaten, it cleanses the blood.
 Turmeric also contributes to the overall health of the skin.